feathersui/feathersui-starling/README.md

 ## Available Components

-Foxhole includes The following UI controls:
+Foxhole includes the following UI controls:

 ### Label
 A single-line, non-interactive text control.
 Uses bitmap fonts.
 A simplified replacement for `starling.text.TextField` that is built on `FoxholeControl`.